Barbecue Gas Hose and Regulator for BBQ Gas Bottle – Regulator

 Keep POL Fitting Clean

-If you are going to leave the BBQ gas regulator disconnected for an extended period of time, it is a good idea to cover the end of the POL fitting connector with a small plastic bag to keep out dirt and insects.
+If you are going to leave the BBQ gas bottle regulator disconnected for an extended period of time, it is a good idea to cover the end of the POL fitting connector with a small plastic bag to keep out dirt and insects.

 This can prevent blockage problems later and may save you the expense of buying a new gas regulator.